codio-templates/onboarding/.guides/content/Releasing-Grades-d990.md

 To release grades, follow these steps ...

-- Select the Unit within the class
+- Select the assignment within the class
 - Locate the 'Actions' button near the top
 - Locate the 'Release Grades' switch in the set of options that appear and enable it